 - Add everything inside the blender and blend till a smooth batter is formed.

-- Pour the batter into a pot and begin stirring until a thick, paste-like doughy fufu is formed.
+- Pour the batter into a pot, place it on the stovetop over medium heat and begin stirring until a thick, paste-like doughy fufu is formed.

-- Add a splash of water, cover, and leave to cook for 5 minutes.
-If you feel the fufu is not yet cooked, feel free to cook a little longer.
+- Add a splash of water, cover, and leave to cook for 5 minutes on low to medium heat.
+Feel free to cook a little longer if you feel the fufu is not yet cooked.
 Stir well.

 - Divide the fufu into individual sizes and wrap each with plastic wrap.